douglasgreen/outlines/language/esperanto/wordlist.en.md

 superpotenco - superpower
 superpremi - to suppress
 superrigardo - overview
-superŝti - (skip, not an Esperanto word) suprema - supreme surbaza - based on surbaze - based on sur - on suspendo - suspension susta - (skip, not an Esperanto word) sveda - Swedish
+suprema - supreme
+surbaza - based on
+surbaze - based on
+sur - on
+suspendo - suspension
+sveda - Swedish
 Svedio - Sweden
 Svislando - Switzerland